Finding the Best Bike Seat for Enlarged Prostate: A Cyclist's Guide to Comfort and Health

 Finding Your Perfect Prostate-Friendly Saddle

-For cyclists with enlarged prostates, selecting a saddle requires more care than simply buying what your riding buddies use.
+For cyclists with enlarged prostates, picking a saddle takes more care than just buying what your riding buddies use.
 Here's my recommended process:

 1. Get your sit bones measured: Your local bike shop should have tools to measure your sit bone width.
 This measurement is crucial for proper saddle selection.